PunchThrough/bean-docs/src/features/accelerometer.md

 The Bean has a built-in accelerometer that lets you detect its orientation and any changes in velocity.
 You can access the accelerometer's data from within your Arduino sketches or through any of the Bean platform SDKs.

-One Bean user built a wall clock that knows when it's perfectly level on a wall hook.
-Another Beanie attached the Bean to a paratrooper toy that automatically deployed its parachute when it detects freefall!
+Our Beantalk users have come up with lots of cool projects that use the accelerometer.
+One Bean user built a [wall clock that knows when it's perfectly level on a wall hook](#).
+Another Beanie attached the Bean to a [paratrooper toy that automatically deploys its parachute](#) when it detects freefall!

 In this tutorial, you'll read data from the accelerometer on a Bean and view it in Arduino's Serial Monitor using the Virtual Serial port.

 ## What You Need

+### Skills

 Please make sure you're familiar with the following before starting this guide:

-### Skills

 * [Getting Started](#)